Saint Peter the Apostle

 Why does Jesus call Peter 'the rock'?

-"You are Peter, and on this rock I will build my church, and the gates of Hades will not overcome it" (Matthew 16:18) — a declaration that has made Peter, in Catholic tradition, the foundational figure of the Church's authority and, eventually, the first in the line of popes.
+"You are Peter, and on this rock I will build my church, and the powers of death shall not prevail against it" (Matthew 16:18) — a declaration that has made Peter, in Catholic tradition, the foundational figure of the Church's authority and, eventually, the first in the line of popes.

 Did Peter really deny knowing Jesus?

 Yes, three times, on the night of Jesus's arrest, exactly as Jesus had predicted.
-When the third denial was finished, "the Lord turned and looked straight at Peter.
-Then Peter remembered the word the Lord had spoken to him...
-And he went outside and wept bitterly" (Luke 22:61-62).
+When the third denial was finished, "the Lord turned and looked at Peter.
+And Peter remembered the word of the Lord, how he had said to him, 'Before the cock crows today, you will deny me three times.'
+And he went out and wept bitterly" (Luke 22:61-62).

 How was Peter restored after his denial?

-After the resurrection, Jesus asks Peter three times — mirroring the three denials — whether he loves him, and each time instructs him to care for his people: "Feed my sheep" (John 21:15-17), a scene widely read as a direct, deliberate act of restoration.
+After the resurrection, Jesus asks Peter three times — mirroring the three denials — whether he loves him, and each time instructs him to care for his people: "Feed my lambs...
+Tend my sheep...
+Feed my sheep" (John 21:15-17), a scene widely read as a direct, deliberate act of restoration.

 How did Peter die?